pallavagarwal07/pallavagarwal07.github.io/_posts/2017-06-07-A-month-end-at-Google.md

 buy.
 But they are spread around the office so you keep running into them from time to time.
 Unlike the professional massage, these are free to use.

-**Gyms** - Yes, the office has more than one gyms.
+**Gyms** - Yes, the office has more than one gym.
 Whether you are looking to lift weights, or you are looking for a spin class, you can do it in the office itself.